 South Carolina drivers with a DUI and full coverage can find the most affordable rates from:

 - Allstate: $1,594 per year

-In comparison, GEICO and USAA are the cheapest auto insurance carriers for South Carolina drivers with a clean record.
+In comparison, GEICO is the cheapest auto insurance carrier for South Carolina drivers with a clean record.

 Average Car Insurance Rates With a DUI